Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/5-Consensus_Finality_slides.md

 ## Ongoing Consensus

-We want to continue agreeing on an every-growing history of events
+We want to continue agreeing on<br>an every-growing history of events

 Notes: